+YOU CAN NOT LEND YOUR KEY TO ANY OTHER PERSON AT ANY TIME.
+IF A GUEST OR COSIGNER NEEDS ACCESS TO YOUR APARTMENT, PLEASE CONTACT THE OFFICE.
 If a resident wishes to move to another apartment or add/remove an individual(s) to/from the lease, they must contact the leasing office who will assist them in completing the appropriate paperwork.
-All apartment changes must be approved in advance and a $200 transfer fee will be collected for any lease reassignments.
+All apartment changes must be approved in advance and a $200 reassignment fee will be collected for any lease reassignments.
 Residents must also be in good standing with The Oaks, and have no balance on their resident account at the time of completing paperwork with the office, as well as at the time of reassignment.

 There is a strict no lease break policy.
 If the original lease holder needs to get out of their lease, he/she must find a prospect and pay a $200 reassignment fee.
 Prospects must meet the same qualifications as the original lease holder.
 If the prospect meets the qualifications, the leasing office must collect an application fee, service fee and security deposit (if applicable) from the prospect, a lease termination form from the original lease holder, and a new lease with the appropriate terms from the prospect before the original lease holder is released.